smit14/jwt-lab/README.md

 Install **Node.js**

 # Steps
-Write a function that encodes string to base64, write fun that decodes it.
+1. Implement function in `helper.js` that encodes string to base64, and function that decodes it.

-Write a function that applies RSA to content.

-Create private and public keys.
+1. Create private and public keys using RSA algorithm.
 Store it in `keys` folder.
+Use `openssl genpkey`

-Write a function that creates a digital signature of a string.
+1. Implement function in `helper.js` that creates a digital signature of a data.

-Write a function that verifies signature.
+1. Implement function in `helper.js` that verifies digital signature.

-Write a function that creates a JWT
+1. Implement function in `auth-server/app.js` that creates a JWT.

-Write a function that verifies a JWT
+1. Implement function in `application-server/app.js` that verifies a JWT.

+1. Implement function in `application-server/app.js` that decodes user information from JWT.

 # How to run